United States

 • a diagram of a geographic or geological process

 Questions on the Free-Response Examination will be similar in format and content to questions on the Written and Cartographic examinations at past USGC competitions.
-Further information on exam content will be released in the months immediately prior to Nationals.

 Overall USGC Rank Calculation